kazupon/kt-msgpack/README.md

 - DB: the database identifier. (optional)
 - xt: the expiration time from now in seconds.
 If it is negative, the absolute value is treated as the epoch time.
 If it is omitted, no expiration time is specified. (optional)

-#### return value
+#### return
+Return `nil` of msgpack.

+#### error
+The following error codes returned in the response.
+- 33: existing record was detected.
+- 34: not exist a database.

+### set
+Set the value of a record.

+#### parameters
+- key: the key of the record.
-Return the type of int32 value.
-Contains the following data.
+- value: the value of the record.
-- 0: succees.
+- DB: the database identifier. (optional)
+- xt: the expiration time from now in seconds.
+If it is negative, the absolute value is treated as the epoch time.
+If it is omitted, no expiration time is specified. (optional)

+#### return
+Return `nil` of msgpack.

+#### error
+The following error codes returned in the response.
+- 34: not exist a database.

+## Error codes
+- 32: Unexpected error.
-- 1: existing record was detected.
+- 33: existing record was detected.
-- 2: not exist a database.
+- 34: not exist a database.

 ## License